T1mmos/cards2.0/README.md

 - Configuration (e.g. remembering your name).
 - Plug & play: framework detecting plugins, so an automatic discovery of games that can be played.
 Currently a startup parameter controls what game is loaded in the framework, I hope to move this into a full runtime discovery thing.
+- Better sound architecture.
+There is support for sound effects but it is slow and sometimes there is a very noticable delay between       the game action and playing the sound.

 This is the list of currently supported features:
 - A framework that can support a card game implemented in a plugin.